Functional-Feline-Society/santas-stream/README.md

 # Introduction

 This is the first post in a series walking through an example of a microservice with a Kafka integration using the Typelevel stack.
 We have chosen to showcase a simplified version of Santa's Ledger.
+If you want to see the repo now, [click here](https://github.com/Functional-Feline-Society/santas-stream/).
 Unbeknownst to most, Santa's systems are actually supported by cats (the ones that go meow).
 The work here was kindly translated into English by our keepers.

 ## Summary